jkh400/random99/README.md

 See the deployment at: http://leantimeapp-aws.ddns.net/

-- Head to the EC2 Dashboard and click on the "Launch Instance" Button.
+- Head over to the EC2 Dashboard and click on the "Launch Instance" Button.

 ![cloudi1](https://i.ibb.co/7G8fRqf/1.png)